fakemanoan/fakemanoan/README.md

 # Fakeman

-Currently building Android for Exynos 7420

-I am not a developer, just a project for me.
+Currently building Android ROMs for Exynos 7420.
+Not a developer, just a project for me.

+I also have other projects such as:
+- Windows Classic KDE Dark Theme
+- Modern Teamfortress.tv CSS Theme (for use with Stylus or similar)
+- TF2 Fast Sniper Rescope script (written in Scalu)